 The dawn of enterprise mashups has been breaking for some time.
 It's an interesting discipline that has proceeded in starts and stops since its initial hype phase.
-Consumer applications built with mashup techniques have become commonplace and yet enterprise mashups are still hovering somewhere just outside the mainstream.
+Consumer applications built with mashup techniques have

 Many mashup discussions still start by defining what enterprise mashups are, which might be a necessary evil considering how easy it is to mix up enterprise mashups with music mashups and others.
+Enterprise mashups need disambiguation.
+To make things more complicated, consumer mashups are as similar to enterprise mashups as consumer apps are to enterprise applications, and the similarities unintentionally smear the reputation of enterprise mashups.

 Consumer mashups are cool and edgy; they're quick and easy to make; they often make you say "wow!"; and sometimes they can save you time on researching where to get lunch or even help narrow your housing searches; but they don't normally serve functions that are of express value to the enterprise.
 Unfortunately, this may leave many architects with the feeling that enterprise mashups are also cool and edgy; quick and easy; and ultimately not very valuable.